 We're especially pleased that our long friendship with Paul has not only been based on music but also on important charitable endeavors.
 In 2005, Gibson President Dave Berryman presented Sir Paul with a $1 million donation to Adopt-A-Minefield at the Fifth Annual Adopt-A-Minefield Gala held in Los Angeles.
 A leader in addressing the worldwide landmine crisis, the organization raised approximately $2 million through the evening's ticket sales and auction items, plus an additional $1 million donated by Epiphone.
 Serial #2 of the McCartney Aged Epiphone Texan Acoustic Guitar Series was part of the auction and sold for $70,000.00.

-There's really not enough time in the day to put all of our feelings about McCartney into words--as much as we would like.
+There's really not enough time in the day to put all of our feelings about McCartney into words.
 So throughout the week, we'll be digging up some gear fab McCartney moments from the present and past.
 Meanwhile, if PM is coming to your town don't miss him.
 Happy Birthday, Paul, from all of us at Epiphone!